nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC09 - Find lessons by student names**
 **MSS:**

-1. Tutor keys in a keyword in the required field, to find lessons with students whose names contain any of the specified keywords.
+1. Tutor keys in a keyword in the required field, to find lessons with students whose names contain any of the keywords.
 1. TutorEase lists lessons that match the requirement.
    Use case ends.